Skip to main content

 ...

-If you have primitives as ERC20, ERC721, ERC1155 for example - these will automatically aggregate the data for you and expose them in dynamic tables.
+If you have primitives as ERC20, ERC721, ERC1155 for example - these will automatically aggregate the data for you and expose them in tables you can query.

 For example ERC20's primitives will create a table called: